Me1rem/Pixar-challenge-dashboard/README.md

 From the KPIs,we can see that the average ROI is 318.23% this indicates that the average films in pixar were highly profitable and the negative profits were balanced out because others had even higher returns.

-4. The year 2024 recorded the highest profit in the pixar films.
+The year 2024 recorded the highest profit in the pixar films.

-5.There are more films rating  with parental guidance compared to General amd films with parental guidance made more profits $112.46 M hIgher than those of general this could indicate that the PG films have bigger production budget  compared to the G rating  allowing for a better animation,quality and marketing campaigns which inturn brought in higher box office earning.
+There are more films rating  with parental guidance compared to General amd films with parental guidance made more profits $112.46 M hIgher than those of general this could indicate that the PG films have bigger production budget  compared to the G rating  allowing for a better animation,quality and marketing campaigns which inturn brought in higher box office earning.

-6. There was a negative decline in the profit earned in the year 2020,2021 and 2022.This could possibly be attributed to the coronavirus pandemic.But the year 2024 had the hghest profit earned in pixar films.
+There was a negative decline in the profit earned in the year 2020,2021 and 2022.This could possibly be attributed to the coronavirus pandemic.But the year 2024 had the hghest profit earned in pixar films.

 CRITICS
-1. Using this Rotten tomatoes critic score rating scale,where:
+Using this Rotten tomatoes critic score rating scale,where:

 0-59-Rotten